Cheapest of Cheap Kit Cars to Build

 Why would anyone in their right mind buy a car in pieces, then spend months (maybe years) painstakingly putting those pieces together, and paying for the privilege?
 Because if you like tinkering with all things mechanical there's nothing more rewarding than building and driving your own car.

 Some of the kits can be expensive, but there are plenty of cheap kit cars available out there.
 To save you the trouble of finding them, here is a list of five cheap kit cars.
 The list is based purely on estimated final build cost.

 5 - Sylva Spectre - $15,000 (£9,000) Final Build

-Manufactured by Sylva Autokits Ltd, the Spectre is a new (2009) kit designed to encapsulate the "classic" designs of Motorsport in the 1960’s.
+Manufactured by Sylva Autokits Ltd, the Spectre was designed around 2009 to encapsulate the "classic" designs of Motorsport in the 1960’s.
 This is a lightweight performance kit car based on the Sylva Riot (see below).
-Virtually any engine can be used in the Spectre, be it car or bike.
+Virtually any engine can be used in the Spectre, be it car or bike, though the ideal donor vehicle is an MGF.
 The final build price will be around $15,000 or £9,000.

 4 - Sylva Riot/R1ot - $13,000 (£8,000) Final Build